A rib fracture is a crack or break in one or more of your rib bones.

-A rib fracture can be very painful because your ribs move when you breathe, cough and move your upper body.
+A rib fracture can be very painful because your ribs move when you breathe, cough, and move your upper body.

-Healing lasts at least 6 weeks.
+Healing takes at least 6 weeks.

 If you injure other body organs, you may need to stay in the hospital.
 Otherwise you can heal at home.
-Most people with a broken rib do not need surgery.
+Most people with broken ribs do not need surgery.

 You may need prescription pain medicines (narcotics) to keep your pain under control while your bones heal.

-For pain, you can use ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
+If your pain is not severe, you can use ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
 You can buy these pain medications at the store.

-Acetaminophen (Tylenol) may also be used for pain by most people
+Acetaminophen (Tylenol) may also be used for pain by most people.

 Your health care provider will make sure you are doing your exercises and that your pain is under control so that you can be active.